InsideOut Institute Logo

 What Should I Say?

+Navigating difficult conversations with someone you care about can be tricky.
 There is no right or wrong way to talk to someone with an eating disorder and different approaches will work for different people.
+It also may depend on your relationship with the person and where they are in their recovery journey.

 The initial conversations with a person you think may have an eating disorder can be challenging.
 Remember, it can make a big difference to their recovery.

 Be prepared.
 The most important thing you can do when approaching someone about an eating disorder is to be prepared and educate yourself first.
+The person you care about may be experiencing high levels of anxiety, embarrassment, or guilt, and may not recognise that they have a problem.
+Be prepared for a range of responses and stay calm, regardless of the response.

-Avoid broaching the topic if you are around food or in situations in which either of you are angry, tired or emotional.
+Avoid broaching the topic if you are around food or in situations in which either of you are angry, tired, or emotional.

+Make the person feel comfortable and let them know it is safe to talk to you.
 Encourage the person to express how they feel.
 It is important to understand how they feel, rather than just state how you are feeling.

 Give the person time to talk about their feelings and what is going on for them – do not rush them through the conversation.